What Are The 4 Pillars Of Democracy?

 It includes:

-digital media and news websites
+- Digital media and news websites

-Media plays a watchdog role by highlighting issues and keeping the public informed.
+The media plays a watchdog role by highlighting issues and keeping the public informed.

 What the Media does

-spreads news and information
+- Spreads news and information

-raises awareness about public issues
+- Raises awareness about public issues

-exposes corruption and wrongdoing
+- Exposes corruption and wrongdoing

-gives voice to people
+- Gives a voice to people

-questions leaders and policies
+- Questions leaders and policies

-Why the Media matters
+Why the Media Matters

 A democracy needs informed citizens.
 Media helps people understand:

-what the government is doing
+- What the government is doing

-what problems exist in society
+- What problems exist in society

-what changes citizens need
+- What changes do citizens need

 Without free and responsible media, people may not know the truth.
 That can lead to misinformation and unfair governance.